unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 - immutable data: this is needed for the function to be pure
 - first-class function: this preferred (but not required) so that we can use *a set of functions* for `a` or `b`
-- closure: this is beneficial (but not required) as it allows function to capture additional context
+- closure: this is beneficial (but not required) as it allows the function to capture additional contexts
 - declarative programming: this is the result of no needed to mutate data.
 - recursion instead of looping: this is the result of not able to mutate data

-Notice that in "we can derive the two basic *requirements* of FP" I made the word *requirements* italic, and I also mentioned that "first-class function* is preferred but not required.
+Notice that in "we can derive the two basic *requirements* of FP" I made the word *requirements* italic, and I also mentioned that "first-class function* is preferred but not required".

 It is because we can always wrap a function in an object and pass it along.
 It is very clumsy but is doable.